mergermarket/api-entitlements-schema/README.md

 Where a restriction includes multiple values for the same field, this means that you will be returned data where the field matches either of these values (i.e. is the union of the datasets - an OR is applied).

-Where a restriction includes multiple fields, this means that data will be returned where all of the field values match (i.e. is the intersection fo the datasets - an AND is applied).
+Where a restriction includes multiple fields, this means that data will be returned where all of the field values match (i.e. is the intersection of the datasets - an AND is applied).

-Where there are multiple statements the union of the datasets for each statement is returned (i.e. and OR is applied).
+Where there are multiple statements, the union of the datasets for each statement is returned (i.e. an OR is applied).

 The field names and values are defined by and interpreted by the APIs.
 Note that specific APIs may not support multiple statements.